canonical/k8s-snap/docs/src/capi/howto/refresh-certs.md

 ### Refresh Worker Node Certificates

-To refresh the certificates on worker nodes, follow these steps for each worker machine in your workload cluster:
+To refresh the certificates on worker nodes, follow these steps for each worker node in your workload cluster:

 1. Check the names of the worker machines in your cluster: